 Never before has the boundary between nerd and mainstream culture been so porous.
 Tech, once our private playground, has become so ubiquitous and seamless in society, and such a part of everyone’s daily existence, that it can be hard to tell the nerd from Mr or Ms Mainstream.

-Michael B. Jordan and Kim Kardashian openly profess a love of anime, once the province of the unapproachable, and we can’t claim nerd status on the basis of loving Star Wars or Marvel superheroes anymore.
+Anime, once the province of the unapproachable, has become uber cool, and we can’t even claim nerd status on the basis of loving Star Wars or Marvel superheroes anymore.
 These are the most profitable entertainment franchises in existence, and studios repeatedly cash in on their mainstream popularity, with gadgets galore for the Star Wars or Marvel Universe superfans appearing all the time.

 It’s only been a year or so since Microsoft bought Minecraft makers Mojang for 2 billion US dollars, Amazon paid 1 billion for Twitch.tv – a viewable gaming platform, and PIA bought Asmodee, makers of the very nerdy cult-classic role-playing board game, Settlers of Catan, for 1.5 billion.
 We can assume by these figures that these market leading companies predicted the rise of the nerds long before the rest of us noticed it.